DIY: How to Clean a Clogged Condensate Line

 Step 3: Vacuum Your Clogged Condensate Line

 Attach the adapter from your wet-dry vac to the condensate line.
 The adapter should fit snugly to maintain pressure.
-Run the vacuum for 3 minutes, so there is plenty of time to pull all the water and buildup from your lines and pan.
+Run the vacuum for 3 minutes, so there is plenty of time to pull the water and buildup from the lines and pan.
 This will clear the dirty water and obstruction at the same time.

 Step 4: Empty and Clean the Wet-Dry Vac